rse-aunz/rse-aunz.github.io/2022-Asia-Australia-unconference.md

 ### Aligned Conferences & Events

-September is full or RSE conferences around the world!
+September is full of RSE conferences around the world!

 - September 6-8, [RSECon2022 is in person](https://rsecon2022.society-rse.org/) at Newcastle University in the UK
 - September 12-13, [NZRSE 2022](https://www.rseconference.nz/) online